Aluva KSRTC bus station: Renovation

 In 2019, the authorities announced a ₹ 6 crore renovation project for the construction of a new bus terminal and passenger amenity center by demolishing the old terminal block.
-As of October 2021, a new two-storey building with a total area of 30,155 square feet is currently under construction.
+After multiple delays, new two-storey building with a total area of 30,155 square feet was inaugurated and opened to public in February 2024.
 On the ground floor, there is a ticket counter, a station office, a police aid post, six stalls, a 170-seat waiting area, a canteen and a waiting room for men and women.
-The first floor will be having five office rooms and a 43-seat waiting area.
-55 shops will be also provided for commercial activities.
-The station will have parking facilities for 30 buses and can normally handle 20 buses at a time.
-In addition, there will be parking facilities for 110 two-wheelers and 110 cars.
+The first floor have five office rooms and a 43-seat waiting area.
+55 shops would be later provided for commercial activities.
+The station have parking facilities for 30 buses and can normally handle 20 buses at a time.
+In addition, there are parking facilities for 110 two-wheelers and 110 cars.